trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

    * - ``http-server.authentication.type``
      - The type of authentication to use.
 Must  be set to ``oauth2`` to enable OAuth2 authentication for the Trino coordinator.
+   * - ``http-server.authentication.oauth2.issuer``
+     - The issuer URL of the IdP.
+All issued tokens must have this in the ``iss`` field.
+   * - ``http-server.authentication.oauth2.access-token-issuer``
+     - The issuer URL of the IdP for access tokens, if different.
+All issued access tokens must have this in the ``iss`` field.
+Defaults to ``http-server.authentication.oauth2.issuer``.
    * - ``http-server.authentication.oauth2.auth-url``
      - The authorization URL.
 The URL a user's browser will be redirected to in order to begin the OAuth 2.0 authorization process.